ISISComputingGroup/ibex_developers_manual/GUI_development/Testing/An-Introduction-to-Unit-Testing.md

 # Unit Testing

 To create unit tests for an Eclipse plug-in a Fragment Project is used.
-When creating a Fragment Project we assigned the plug-in we wish to test as a Host Plug-in.
+When creating a Fragment Project we assign the plug-in we wish to test as a Host Plug-in.
-Eclipse automatically gives the Fragment access to the classes in the original plug-if In the Fragment Project we create classes to test the classes in the original plug-in.
+Eclipse automatically gives the Fragment access to the classes in the original plug-in.
+In the Fragment Project we create classes to test the classes in the original plug-in.

 ## A simple example